Structure of rugby union in New Zealand: Level 1: Bunnings Warehouse NPC

 The National Provincial Championship (NPC) was founded in 1976.

 The Bunnings Warehouse NPC, previously known as the Mitre 10 Cup, which was renamed from the ITM Cup after a 2016 sponsorship change, is fully professional and the competition usually runs from late July or early August to late October.
 From 2006, when the then Air New Zealand Cup replaced NPC division one, through to 2010, the competition contained 14 teams in a nationwide tournament.
 Starting with the 2011 season, the ITM Cup was split into two divisions, each with seven teams—the top-level Premiership and second-level Championship.
 Each division remained a nationwide tournament, although one that declined in perceived importance, as Ron Palenski described: "For all its success, the NPC is now seen as a lesser competition by New Zealand Rugby (formerly the New Zealand Rugby Union), which gives priority to the Super Rugby teams."

 With the split into two divisions, promotion and relegation was reintroduced into the top level; the bottom side in the Premiership is relegated to the Championship and replaced by that division's champion.

-In 2021, Bunnings Warehouse were named as the new sponsors for domestic rugby in New Zealand on a three year deal.
+In 2021, Bunnings was named as the new sponsors for domestic rugby in New Zealand on a three-year deal.
 They restructured the NPC with all 14 teams now united in the same division but now with two conferences called 'Evens' and 'Odds' which was derived from their previous final placing.
 The promotion and relegation that was present before was therefore removed.

 The previous season's playing schedule would remain of ten regular season games, with five each both home and away and four crossover matches involving randomly drawn opponents from the other conference alongside the other six teams in each team's own conference.
 As all fourteen teams are now in the same competition, they will now compete for a quarter-final berth as opposed to a semi-final berth previously.

 The current Bunnings Warehouse NPC teams, as of the 2022 season, are: